Huh! Did I get it right? Yes, possibly by the year 2022.

 We thought so — it just made our humble roti smell and taste like progress.
 Introducing the classic wire-mesh toaster…

-Each slice of bread was lovingly clasped between the two halves of the toaster (each half made from ‘chicken wire’ mesh with a frame), and one had to skilfully control the charcoal ambers below, the distance from the heat source as well as the length of time.
-Any distraction could turn one’s breakfast into idiomatic toasted catastrophe.
+Each slice of bread was lovingly clasped between the two halves of the toaster (each half made from ‘chicken wire’ mesh with a frame), and one had to skillfully control the charcoal embers below, the distance from the heat source as well as the length of time.
+Any distraction or slip of hand could turn one’s breakfast into idiomatic toasted catastrophe.

 The last time I saw one of these ‘gadgets’ was perhaps 40 years ago.
-Not sure if others have seen or used one in recent times.
+Am not sure if others have seen or used one in recent times.

 Of course with the advent of modern electric toasters, all it takes is to push a button and a lever, and sit tight and wait.
 No hit-and-miss!

 When Yves-St Laurent launched Opium in 1977, it sparked a huge uproar by the mainland Chinese (the name had ignominious connotation to their defeat in the Opium Wars of the 19th century) – nevertheless it created many more casualties without firing a single shot.
 And probably demolished the bank accounts of many a love-struck guy, as the latter-day folks believe in making love and not war.

 Not to be outdone, Christian Dior responded with Poison in 1985, to finish off those whom YSL had missed out.
 It has been 42 and 34 years (as of 2019), respectively, since these chemical weapons of love appeared.